TL;DR: Customers faced a confusing onboarding maze. Detailed UX wireframes transformed it into a frictionless journey, getting users invested.

 This joined-up onboarding process seamlessly transitions the customer from initial product selection to specifying their investment pledge.
 Furthermore, their National Insurance ID is verified, ensuring complete compliance.

 Finally, once all data is collected, it’s securely transmitted to the backend.
 The front-end then provides clear and reassuring messaging, confirming a successful onboarding experience.
 This leaves the customer feeling confident and ready for next steps.
 Wires were shared for feedback across the team, and beyond.
-This included stakeholder, Technical Leads and Design System Product Owners.
+This included stakeholder, technical leads and Design System PO’s.

 Fine tuning the results